 Both parties must complete and sign the civil union application form.
 At least one of the parties must apply in person before the clerk.
 If one of the parties cannot appear in person, he or she must complete an affidavit received from the county clerk's office with their signature notarized.
 Parties already married in another state may obtain a license by stating that they are married to each other.
 Applicants for a civil union license need not be Colorado residents.

-An online civil union application will be available soon.
+An online civil union application can be found by following this path:

 Parties may certify their own civil union (C.R.S.
 14-15-112).
 Others who can certify a civil union are a judge of a court, by a district court magistrate, a county court magistrate, a retired judge, the parties to the civil union or in accordance with any mode of recognition of a civil union by any religious denomination or Indian Nation or tribe.
 Clergy from out-of-state need not be registered in Colorado.

-The person certifying the civil union shall complete the civil union certificate and forward it to the County Clerk and Recorder within sixty-three days after certifying.
-Any person who fails to forward the civil union certificate to the County Clerk and Recorder's office shall be required to pay a $20 late fee and an additional five dollar late fee may be assessed for each additional day of failure up to a maximum of $50.
+The person certifying the civil union shall complete the civil union certificate and return it to the County Clerk and Recorder within sixty-three days after certifying (signing at the ceremony).
+Any person who fails to return the civil union certificate to the County Clerk and Recorder's office shall be required to pay a $20 late fee and an additional five dollar late fee may be assessed for each additional day of failure up to a maximum of $50.

 Witnesses are not required in the State of Colorado.
 Some clergy, judge or public official may request them.